darkodimov05/devcoops.com/_posts/2021-06-25-install-terraform-on-ubuntu-20.04.md

 ```

 ## Conclusion
 This tutorial shows you how to install Terraform CLI on Ubuntu 20.04.
-For more info please visit the official documentation at [ terraform documentation ](https://www.terraform.io/docs/index.html)
+For more info please visit the official documentation at [ terraform documentation ](https://www.terraform.io/docs/index.html).
+Feel free to leave a comment below if you find this tutorial useful and follow our official channel on [telegram](https://t.me/devopsblogposts){:target="_blank"}.